thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/alerts.md

 be aware that coil to coil contact may cause some inaccuracy in moments and deflections for this point.

-Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.
+Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force (moment) and deflection.
 Howevever, in the real world there are limitations.

-When torsion springs are compressed beyond roughly 80% of safe deflection geometric imperfections such as a lack uniformity in coil pitch or minor deviation from cylindric shape become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When torsion springs are deflected beyond roughly 80% of safe deflection geometric imperfections such as a lack uniformity in coil pitch or minor deviation from cylindric shape become a factor in the real (as opposed to theoretical) moment-deflection relationship.
 Coil to coil contact will produce an increase in spring rate that continues to increase with additional deflection until the maximum safe operating condition is reached.
-Thus, when operating beyond 80% of the safe deflection expect forces to be somewhat higher (or deflections to be somewhat lower) than the linear behavior predicted by the equations.
+Thus, when operating beyond 80% of the safe deflection, expect moments to be somewhat higher (or deflections to be somewhat lower) than the linear behavior predicted by the equations.